Cat (feral or wild)

 Feral cats have no economic value.
 The cost of feral cat management and research has been estimated at $2 million per year nationally.
 The economic loss inflicted by feral and domestic cats, based on bird predation alone, has been estimated at $144 million annually.

-Feral cats are also potential carriers of disease which may be harmful to stock and/or native animals.
+Feral cats are also potential carriers of disease which may be harmful to stock and native animals.

 Impact on social value and health

-The disease, toxoplasmosis, can be transmitted by cats to humans, domestic stock and some native animals.
+The diseases toxoplasmosis and sarcosporidiosis, can be transmitted by cats to humans, domestic stock and some native animals.

 The department recommends integrated pest management using all available control measures implemented in a coordinated manner at a landscape scale.